Tripeptide-29: Potential Synthetic Collagen Equivalent

 Tripeptide-29 and Skin

 The significance of Tripeptide-29 in potentially protecting the skin against cell aging and damage has been the subject of recent studies.
-The research on Tripeptide-29 (topical) suggests promising pathways in potentially reducing cell aging by improving contour, reducing skin deformation, and improving moisture retention.
-Topical Tripeptide-29 synergy with certain hexapeptides might improve skin turnover and potentially reduce the development of creasing and wrinkling along the skin surface.
+The research on Tripeptide-29 peptide suggests promising pathways in potentially reducing cell aging by improving contour, reducing skin deformation, and improving moisture retention.
+Tripeptide-29 synergy with certain hexapeptides might improve skin turnover and potentially reduce the development of creasing and wrinkling along the skin surface.

 Tripeptide-29 as a Radical Scavenger